msuhanov/regf/Windows registry file format specification.md

 A backup copy of a base block isn't an exact copy anyway, the following modifications are performed on it by a hive writer:

 1. As of Windows XP, the *File type* field is set to 1 (1 means *transaction log*).
 In Windows 2000, the *File type* field is set to 2 (while 1 is reserved for in-memory hive recovery management using an alternate file for the System hive – *\WINNT\system32\config\SYSTEM.ALT*, an alternate file is a mirror of a primary file used as a backup copy).
 2. In Windows 2000, Windows XP, and Windows Server 2003, a *primary sequence number* is incremented by 1 before writing a log of dirty data; a *secondary sequence number* is incremented by 1 after a log of dirty data was written.
-As of Windows Vista, a *primary sequence number* and the same *secondary sequence number* are written at once before writing a log of dirty data.
+As of Windows Vista, a *primary sequence number* and the same *secondary sequence number* (incremented by 1) are written at once before writing a log of dirty data.
 3. The *Checksum* field is recalculated for the modified data.

 ##### Notes